 Reprinted with permission of Ignatius Press.
 To order Catholicism and Fundamentalism: The Attack on Romanism by Bible Christians ISBN 0-89870-177-5 (SB) call 800-651-1531.

-Karl Keating is founder and president of Catholic Answers, the country’s largest apologetics and evangelization organization.
-He is the author of five books, including Catholicism and Fundamentalism and What Catholics Really Believe.Copyright © 1988 Ignatius Press
+Karl Keating is founder and senior fellow at Catholic Answers.
+He is the author of seven books, including He is the author of five books, including The Ultimate Catholic Quiz, The New Geocentrists, Catholicism and Fundamentalism, and What Catholics Really Believe.Copyright © 1988 Ignatius Press

 back to top